AvtsVivek/LearnCpp/src/tasks/431020-SimpleCustomIteratorExThree/ReadMe.md

     std::cout << i << " ";
 ```

 6. The following is same as above.
-The following is just a syntactic sugar.
+The above is just a syntactic sugar for the below.
 So as you can see, != operator is needed, and we have defined it earlier.

 ```cpp
 for (auto it = integers.begin(), end = integers.end(); it != end; ++it)